ysycloud/paraGSEA/docs/example/quick_search_demo.md

 # quick_search_demo #

-This shell script uses `runPreGSEAbyMatlab.sh` or `runparaPreGSEAbyMatlab.sh` to parse original profile data first, then, three C Tools, which you can chose, of Quick_Search implemented original GSEA approach with GeneSet and Profiles and show the topN results will be used.
+This shell script uses `runPreGSEAbyMatlab.sh` or `runparaPreGSEAbyMatlab.sh` to parse original profile data first, then, three C Tools of Quick_Search implemented original GSEA approach with GeneSet and Profiles are supposed to be chosen to perform and show the topN results.

 There is one parameter you should notice to input when execute the script.